mad-lab/transit/src/pytransit/doc/source/method_HMM.rst

 The script adds the following columns:

  * **consis** - consistency (proportion of TA sites representing the majority essentiality state)
-  * If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
+  - If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
 It is OK if a small fraction of TA sites in a gene are labeled otherwise.
 If it is a large fraction (consistency close to 50%), it might be a 'domain-essential' (multi-domain gene where one domain is ES and the other is NE).
  * **probES** - conditional probability (normalized) of the mean insertion count if the gene were essential
  * **probGD** - conditional probability (normalized) of the mean insertion count if the gene were growth-defect (i.e. disruption of gene causes a growth defect)
  * **probNE** - conditional probability (normalized) of the mean insertion count if the gene were non-essential
  * **probGA** - conditional probability (normalized) of the mean insertion count if the gene were growth-advantaged
  * **conf** - confidence score (normalized conditional joint probability of the insertion statistics, given the actual essential call made by the HMM)
- * **flag** - genes that are ambiguous or have low confidence are labeled as such
+ * **flag** - genes that are ambiguous or have low confidence are labeled as such:
-  * *low-confidence* means the proability of the HMM call is <0.2 based on the mean insertion counts in gene, so the HMM call should be ignored
+  - *low-confidence* means the proability of the HMM call is <0.2 based on the mean insertion counts in gene, so the HMM call should be ignored
-  * *ambiguous* means the called state has prob>0.2, but there is another state with higher probability; these could be borderline cases where the gene could be in either category
+  - *ambiguous* means the called state has prob>0.2, but there is another state with higher probability; these could be borderline cases where the gene could be in either category

-If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
-It is OK if a small fraction of TA sites in a gene are labeled otherwise.
-If it is a large fraction (consistency close to 50%), it might be a 'domain-essential' (multi-domain gene where one domain is ES and the other is NE).

 Here is an example to show what the additional columns look like.
-The means counts for the 4 essentiality states can be seen in the header.
+The Mean insertion counts for the 4 essentiality states can be seen in the header.
 Note that MAB_0005 was called NE, but only has insertions at 1 out of 4 TA sites (sat=25%) with a mean count of only 7, so it is more consistent with ES; hence it is flagged as low-confidence (and one should ignore the NE call).